pecurka/Pugger/README.md

 This is my project for my Computer Graphics class. <br />
 The main goal is to create a Frogger replica with the playable character being a pug using OpenGL and C. <br />

-# :computer: Run program
+# :computer: Run program :computer:
 Enter the **/src** folder and run "make". <br /> <br />
 `make` <br /> <br />
-:exclamation: Make sure you have the OpenGL/Glut libraries installed! <br /> <br />
+:exclamation: Make sure you have the OpenGL/Glut libraries installed! :exclamation: <br /> <br />
 To run program enter:  <br /> <br />
 `./Pugger` <br /> <br />
 The program exits on ESC, the dog model moves on WASD <br />